oobabooga/text-generation-webui/README.md

 #### Converting to pytorch (optional)

-The script `convert-to-torch.py` allows you to convert models to .pt format, which is sometimes 10x faster to load to the GPU:
+The script `convert-to-torch.py` allows you to convert models to .pt format, which can be a lot faster to load to the GPU:

     python convert-to-torch.py models/model-name